Skip to main content

 Dir.
 William Lustig

 Innocent New Yorkers are being brutally murdered by a uniformed police officer.
 As the death toll mounts, officer Jack Forrest finds himself accused of the slaughter.
-With few friends, powerful enemies and a psychopathic slayer still at large, Jack teams up with hardboiled Detective Frank McCrae and blonde-bombshell rookie Theresa, to prove he’s not guilty and bring down the killer.
+With few friends, powerful enemies and a psychopathic slayer still at large, Jack teams up with hardboiled Detective Frank McCrae and fellow officer Theresa Mallory, to prove he’s not guilty and bring down the killer.

 You have the right to remain silent… Forever!

 Boasting a cult-tastic cast of 80’s exploitation veterans including Tom Atkins, Richard Roundtree, Bruce Campbell and Laurene Landon, Maniac Cop has so much going for it.
 The script, by Larry Cohen, coupled with William Lustig’s bruising direction, ensures the film unravels as an entertaining and riveting suspenser.
 Cohen has made a career out of subverting normal, everyday things into objects of terror: babies (It’s Alive), ice-cream (The Stuff), paramedics (The Ambulance), and public phone boxes (Phone Booth).
-Maniac Cop subverts the notion of the police as a bastion for law and order, and twists it around to create something more sinister and unsettling.
-By taking a figure usually associated with safety, security, law and order and capsizing it, Cohen and Lustig are able to create effective scenes involving innocent people seeking help from the police, only to come face to face with a ruthless, psychotic killer.
+Maniac Cop subverts the notion of the police as a protective force, a bastion for law and order, and twists it around to create something more sinister and unsettling.
+By taking a figure usually associated with public service, safety and security, and capsizing it, Cohen and Lustig are able to create effective scenes involving innocent people seeking help from the police, only to come face to face with a ruthless, psychotic killer.

 Maniac Cop meshes together standard slasher movie tropes with police procedural movie trimmings.
 As well as the plethora of stalkings and murders, the film also boasts an engrossing central mystery; who is the cop and why is he killing people?
 As the eponymous cop, Matt Cordell comes complete with a tragic back-story and a thirst for revenge.
 That he is also a hulking brute who never speaks, is severely disfigured and wears a rather iconic garb means he could sit comfortably alongside other slasher villains of the 80s such as Jason, Michael or Freddy.
 The ways in which he kills his victims are both brutally violent and slyly humorous, particularly the scene involving a handcuffed man and a pool of just poured concrete.
 An especially taut scene features one woman handcuffed to a dead man and trying desperately to escape as the psycho-cop bashes down her door…